-- Disability - Gender reassignment
+- Disability Gender reassignment - Sex/gender

-Sex/gender

-Sexual orientation
+Pregnancy and mater Sexual orientation

 Public functions.
 These are any act or activity undertaken by a public authority in relation to delivery of a public service or carrying out duties or functions of a public nature e.g. the provision of policing and prison services, healthcare, including residential care of the elderly, government policy making or local authority services.